-There are two common causes for widespread moderate body pain, both somewhat mysterious and controversial, both affecting the back more than other areas, and both known for their morning hijinks:
+There are two common causes for widespread moderate body pain, both somewhat mysterious and controversial, both known for affecting the back more than other areas, and both known for their morning hijinks:

 Fibromyalgia is associated with morning back pain because:

-And trigger points may be strongly associated with morning back pain because:
+And trigger points may be associated with morning back pain because:

-Notice that both FM and MPS seem to affect the back particularly.
-It may be that they each affect the back in their own special nasty way… or it could be two sides of the same coin.
-Perhaps fibromyalgia affects the back more than other areas because it causes vulnerability to trigger point … which occur in the back muscles much more than other muscles.5
+The tendency of FM and MPS to affect the back in particular might be because they each affect it in their own special nasty way, or it could be two sides of the same coin.
+Perhaps fibromyalgia affects the back more than other areas because it causes vulnerability to trigger point … which occur in the back muscles much more than other muscles.6

-Fibromyalgia and MPS both probably exist on a wide spectrum of severity.
-Many people probably have mild cases that will never be diagnosed, but morning back pain may be the tip of that iceberg — the most likely time and place for the symptoms to be felt, even if you are otherwise mostly fine.
+Fibromyalgia and MPS both exist on a wide spectrum of severity.
+Fibromyalgia’s diagnostic criteria are notoriously tricky.8 MPS is barely even recognized as a clinical entity.
+Many people may have mild cases that will never be diagnosed, but morning back pain may be the tip of that iceberg — the most likely time and place for the symptoms to be felt, even if you are otherwise mostly fine.

 Those are both big, separate topics, but there are many resources on PainScience.com where you can get started.
 Self-massage and heating are by far the best (cheap, safe) ways to start working on muscle knots.
 Fibromyalgia is much more complicated, but the basics are sleep improvements, lots of light but thorough exercise, and learning about sensitization and the weirdness of pain.